insou22/mipsy/crates/mipsy_web/README.md

 2) `trunk build --release` is used for deployment.
 It will compile optimized rust code, optimized/minified css + bundle them in `dist/`.

 ## Deployment
-1) `scripts/deploy.sh` runs the build script, and then copies across the files to UNSW cse web servers.
+1) `scripts/deploy.sh` runs the build script, and then copies across the files to UNSW CSE web servers.